Welcome to today's edition of the Rush 24-7 podcast.

 They're blaming me.

-They're blaming talk radio, they're blaming conservative bloggers, they're blaming the entire new media for creating this circumstance where 80% of the American people lack trust in the government.
+They're blaming the entire new media for creating this circumstance where 80% of the American people lack trust in the government.

-This poll was released yesterday, and according to the government run associated press, it illustrates the ominous situation facing President Obama and a Democrat Party as they struggle to Maintain their comfortable congressional majorities in this fall's election.
+This poll was released yesterday, and according to the government-run Associated Press, it illustrates the ominous situation facing President Obama and the Democrat Party as they struggle to maintain their comfortable congressional majorities in this Paul's election.

 Notice that everything is about the Democrats remaining in power.